Poppyritchie/Assessment3/index.md

 <!--- PROJECT DESCRIPTION: In a few sentences, describe what the project is and does, who it is for, and a typical use case.
 This should be suitable for a catalog, poster, or other display material about the project. --->

+The colourful night light provides 3 different colour lights that light up a dark room.
+It will change colour depending on the angle that it's positioned in, it will switch between yellow, green and orange.
+It is suitable for any age and gender as it has a diverse style with a simple marble look.
 <!--- SECONDARY IMAGE: Provide some other image that gives a viewer a different perspective on the project such as more about how it functions, the project in use, or something else.
 This should not just be a different angle of the same object.
 It should show the project in use if the first image didn't show that, or somehow tell us a different story about the project. --->

 ![Image](missingimage.png)